 We have been defeated by Mastiffs that refused to stand still for the judge, Mastiffs that cowered with their tail tucked while being stacked, and Mastiffs that were openly hostile to other dogs in the ring.

 What is a Big Dog Mom to think?
-Is this akin to “No, those jeans don’t make your butt look fat at all (wink, wink),” or are all these kind people right that Junior should be doing better in the ring?
+Is this akin to “No, those jeans don’t make your butt look fat at all (wink, wink),” or are all these kinds of people right that Junior should be doing better in the ring?

 He should be winning… at least some of the time.